SpencerSchwart/ghost-cell-IBM/README.md

 # General Information
 This repo implements a ghost cell immersed boundary method (IBM) for the opensource computational fluid dynamics (CFD) software [Basilisk](http://basilisk.fr).
+Note this is still a very much work in progress method with updates being made on a regular basis.

 # Method
 ## Cell Metrics